brombaut/stack-overflow-question-scraper/README.md

 - Investigate the request limit imposed by Stack Overflow.
 - Break up the Vue comonents to make them more modular, as they have gotten a bit large and are each handling a variety of functinality.
 - Add tests.
 Lots of tests.
+- This application was not built with modile devices in mind - would be cool to get it working on any screen size.